Kathrin's Books

 United States

-This beautiful edition is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
-The dust cover is unmarked, brown cloth boards, and bright gilt lettering on the spine of the book.
+A first printing hardcover in fine condition.
+Pages are clean, crisp, and unmarked.
+Boards are square and tight.
+Dust jacket is clean and unmarked.
+This copy is available to international customers through AbeBooks.com, as Kathrin’s Books currently ships within Canada only.
 Lake News is a contemporary novel by Barbara Delinsky, first published in 1999.
 Set in the fictional small town of Lake Henry, New Hampshire, the story delves into themes of privacy invasion, media ethics, personal redemption, and the complexities of returning to one's roots.
 The novel is the first in the Blake Sisters series, followed by An Accidental Woman (2002), which continues to explore the lives of the Blake family in Lake Henry.

 Details